ericabxy/starship-design-system/docs/MainBattery.md

 Class-1 Point Defense Mode
 --------------------------

-Class 1 beam batteries can be fired in defense against approaching small craft and missiles.
+Class-1 beam batteries can be fired in defense against approaching small craft and missiles.
 This requires the use of one [fire control](FireControlSystem) system, but this one can be shared among any number of Class 1 batteries being used in point defense mode.

 1D6 is rolled as normal, but only one hit is scored on a roll of **5** or **6** (as if being affected by level-2 screens).